dcrey7/OPMAZE/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server with auto-reloading and an instant preview. in one terminal to run the app
 npm run dev

+# Step 5: follow the commands below to run the python-backend in another terminal
+- cd python-backend
+- venv/Scripts/activate
+- python app.py

 ```

 **Edit a file directly in GitHub**